thoughtworksarts/thoughtworksarts.github.io/app/_posts/2018-08-30-emopy-emotional-expression-toolkit.markdown

 Some architectures have many more layers than shown in the example diagram above.
 The Transfer Learning model for example, which has Google's Inception-v3 architecture, has hundreds of layers.

 The full list of initial architectures provided with EmoPy are listed in the [neuralnets.py class definition file](https://github.com/thoughtworksarts/EmoPy/blob/master/src/neuralnets.py), as well as in [the EmoPy documentation](https://emopy.readthedocs.io/en/latest/neuralnets.html).
-A comparison of neural network models is also included in [the EmoPy readme](https://github.com/thoughtworksarts/EmoPy#comparison-of-neural-network-models) and also [this overview article](/blog/recognizing-facial-expressions-machine-learning/).
+A comparison of neural network models is also included in [the EmoPy readme](https://github.com/thoughtworksarts/EmoPy#comparison-of-neural-network-models) and also in [this overview article](/blog/recognizing-facial-expressions-machine-learning/).

 Each of the four subclasses in [neuralnets.py](https://github.com/thoughtworksarts/EmoPy/blob/master/src/neuralnets.py) implements a different neural network architecture using the [Keras framework](https://keras.io/) with a [Tensorflow backend](https://www.tensorflow.org/), allowing users to experiment and see which one performs best for their needs.

 ## #2.
 Selecting Datasets

 The next consideration in relation to EmoPy is the selection of datasets.
-As previously described, ideally our neural networks would be trained with millions of image samples.
+As described [in the overview article](/blog/recognizing-facial-expressions-machine-learning/), ideally our neural networks would be trained with millions of image samples.
 This would increase accuracy and improve generalizability of the models.

 Unfortunately datasets of this size don't exist publicly, but we do have access to two public datasets — Microsoft's [FER2013](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data) and the [Extended Cohn-Kanade](http://www.consortium.ri.cmu.edu/ckagree/) dataset.